xiran-leternae/lusternia-secretary/README.md

 alpha

 # Install
-Download the raw of FairySec.xml.
+Download the raw of FairySec_Serenwilde.xml.
 In Mudlet, select Packages and Install New Package.

 # Instructions
 Note: If not already done, configure org-specific variables under 'fairySec variables' > 'org specific'